tushdante/temporal-demo/README.md

 ## Potential Improvements

-1. **Create a Management Dashboard**: Develop a simple web interface that integrates with Temporal’s API to monitor batch jobs, track costs, and visualize processing metrics.
+1. **Implement alerting and montioring**: Develop monitoring and alerting capabilities that use Temporal’s API to monitor batch jobs, track costs, and visualize processing metrics with alerting on failures and timeouts, for example.
 1. **Implement Batching**: Instead of submitting each request to the API one at a time, create a queue system that builds batches of requests and use OpenAIs Batch endpoint for cost savings and efficiency
 1. **Add Result Post-Processing**: Extend the workflow to include steps for processing and transforming batch results before storage or delivery to downstream systems.
 1. **Build Webhook Notifications**: Implement a notification system that alerts services or users when batches complete processing.